misan/dcservo/README.md

 A video of hard homing can be seen https://youtu.be/kTUaKS-4Spc

+#Output stage
+While an H-bridge is needed, there are many different choices out there, like L298, A4950, Monster Motor Shield, BTS7960, etc

+Depending om your intended application the way the DC motor is control thrugh the H-bridge can be Sign-Magniture drive http://modularcircuits.tantosonline.com/blog/articles/h-bridge-secrets/sign-magnitude-drive/ or Lock Anti-Phase drive http://www.modularcircuits.com/blog/articles/h-bridge-secrets/lock-anti-phase-drive/

 # usage
 ```
 Available serial commands: (lines end with CRLF or LF)